OwenCookman/owen-webdev/README.md

 Each image shows the home page of each project and links to the deployed website.
 Included is a link to each github repository and information about the projects.

+### User Authentication

+Visitors to the website can choose to register, this will allow them access to the contact.html page where they can fill out the order form and request a website to be built.
+They will also have access to their user profile where order requests are displayed along with invoices and any questions they have asked through the "Contact Me" page.

+## User Profile

+The user profile takes the user's email address and sends a query to the database to return the users information, It then takes the user's ID and makes a filter request to the database for any order, invoice and question objects where the client field is the same as the user's ID.
+These are then rendered on to the page through template rendering.

+## Order Page

+The order page uses the ContactForm model form which uses the order model, when the user fills out a valid form this data is saved to the database along with some unseen fields, these fields are client, date, price, pay_deposit, deposit_paid, pay_final and final_paid client is set with the value of the user who filled out the forms ID, the date uses auto_now_add=True to set the date and time to when the form was saved to the database. pay_deposit, deposit_paid, pay_final and final_paid are all Boolean fields set to False that are checked to manipulate data displayed on the user's profile as well as the invoices given when a payment is made.
+Finally price is a float field that defaults to 0.0, this field is there to be set when a price is settled, it is used to display the cost of the website on the user's profile as well as passed to stripe for payments.
+As the developer I would look at this data on the admin panel, assess how long the build would take and how complex it is (possibly contacting the user for any more information), settle on a price with the user, update the price field and set the pay_deposit field to True.
+This will then allow the user to pay the deposit through the orders section on their profile page which is half of the ammount set as the price.

+### Contact Me Page